 How To Serve Them

-- For a meal prep recipe, they’re perfect paired with a quinoa and veggie salad or roasted root vegetables.
+- For a meal prep recipe, they’re perfect paired with a quinoa and veggie salad or roasted root vegetable.

 - That said, the steak bites are delicious when tossed into a pasta with dairy-free Alfredo sauce too.